dataset-vn/crowdsource-tool/label_studio/ml/examples/nemo/README.md

 1. Follow [this installation guide](https://github.com/NVIDIA/NeMo#installation) to set up the NeMo environment.

-2. On the same server or Docker container as NeMo, [install Label Studio](https://labelstud.io/guide/#Quickstart).
+2. On the same server or Docker container as NeMo, [install Dataset](https://labelstud.io/guide/#Quickstart).

-3. Create or download <a href="https://github.com/heartexlabs/label-studio/tree/master/label_studio/ml/examples/nemo/asr.py">asr.py</a> from Github into the current directory (or use `label_studio/ml/examples/nemo/asr.py` from the Label Studio package).
+3. Create or download <a href="https://github.com/heartexlabs/label-studio/tree/master/label_studio/ml/examples/nemo/asr.py">asr.py</a> from Github into the current directory (or use `label_studio/ml/examples/nemo/asr.py` from the Dataset package).

-4. Initialize the Label Studio machine learning backend with the ASR example:
+4. Initialize the Dataset machine learning backend with the ASR example:
     ```bash
     label-studio-ml init my_model --from asr.py
     ```